kaichaosun/hypercore-auction-app/README.md

 Known issues:
 - Terminal close with ctrl+c not working properly
 - Later joined or offline peers not able to sync the actions of the auction
+- Corestore is cleaned up when restart the app for users